JenilGajjar20/Py_PhoneNumbers/README.md

 <b>phonenumbers</b> is one of the modules that provides numerous features like providing basic information of a phone number, validation of a phone number etc.

 ## Installation
-Install the phonenumbers module by typing the following command in command prompt.
+Install the phonenumbers module by typing the following command in command prompt.<br>
 <b>pip install phonenumbers</b>

 ## 1. Convert String to Phonenumber: